Rusketh/JellyMusic/ReadMe.md

 *  **Recommendation:** Set up an **NGINX reverse proxy server** and **Dynamic DNS (DDNS)** to achieve the public accessibility and trusted certificates.

 ---

+## Alpha Software Disclaimer

+Please note that **Jelly Music** is a side project I'm developing in my spare time.

+* There's **no guarantee** of ongoing maintenance or updates.

+* Not all features will be thoroughly tested upon release, so exercise **caution when updating**.

+* This software comes with **no guarantees of functionality**.
+I am not an experienced programmer; I'm simply an enthusiast with a hobby.

+---

 ## Installation Instructions